 guide on passport security design.

-More tips on secure passport design dedicated to "paper matters" are shared inour web dossier on high security printing.
+More tips on secure passport design dedicated to "paper matters" are shared inour web dossier on high

 Now it's over to you